pdroll/windowevents/README.md

 ### `winEvents.updateState()`

 This method is useful when some event, other than the window being resized, causes the window to page to change scroll height or scroll position.
+Examples could be more content being loaded or an element being hidden or shown.

 Returns an object with the following properties: